konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 Now `creative.txt` should contain two lines.

-Sometime you just want to have small overwiew of a file for examples you just want to get the first of last lines of it.
+Sometime you just want to have small overview of a file for examples you just want to get the first of last lines of it.
 For this the commands `head` and `tail` can be used.
 Per default 10 lines are shown.
 You can used the parameter `-n <NUMBER>` (e.g. `-n 20` or just